Hey fellow traveller, it’s me again, Journey-Man and we need to deal with the tough topic of self-control.

 Research has shown that self control has a positive effect on general financial behaviour even when controlling for other variables such as financial literacy and income.
 Read that again.
 If you have kids, this is valuable information which could have a life-changing impact the next generation of Me’s.
 Do something about this now.

-Perhaps you are wondering where the great financial and investment advice is (please remember that we don’t provide financial advice, if you need professional advice please click here to be referred to a professional financial planner).
+Perhaps you are wondering where the great financial and investment advice is (please remember that we don’t provide financial advice, but we can put you in touch with a professional financial planner).
 Perhaps you are wondering where the tax tips are, where the product advice and financial solutions are.
 But the fact is, unless you understand that the greatest contributor to the welfare of Future-Me is your ability to control Present-Me, we can’t solve anything.
 You may be lucky, you may hit the jackpot – but that’s highly unlikely.
 I would suggest that it is highly improbable (ask Past-Me).

 I will be learning more about increasing my self-control and I will share that as we journey together.
 For now, remember that you have to do something, and you have to act quickly.
 There is still time but if you keep doing what you have always done, you know the rest!
 There are some other interesting and valuable insights to share here which may assist.

 Firstly, it has been shown that optimism helps!
 Optimistic people are less anxious about their finances and become more confident in their financial situations.
 Work on your attitude.